| Vol. 18 No. 6

 in a children's center.)
 When the PLP is complete, students can

+receive an academic minor in leadership studies.
 The U. of Denver also has an International Living and Learning

 Community where students can live with international roommates.